Resources & Services

 This room (Hayes 261) can be used as a drop-in space to meet one-on-one with Center staff, counseling, community-resources, or as a nursing/lactation space.
 For a full list of lactation/wellness rooms on campus, please visit the interactive campus map.

 Reserve our conference room located in Hayes Hall room 203.
 We’d love to host your women or gender equity meeting, class, or event!
 Contact us at email@example.com to reserve the space.

 We encourage you to requested speakers and educational workshop through the CWGE individually, for your class, or your group on issues related to women, masculinity, and gender equity.

-Masculinities Education Network (MEN)
+Masculinities Engagement Network (MEN)

-The Masculinities Education Network at BGSU is an initiative by the Women’s Center to engage male identified students, faculty, and staff as leaders in education for the entire BGSU community on gender equity, masculinity, and violence prevention.
+The Masculinities Engagement Network at BGSU is an initiative by the Women’s Center to engage male identified students, faculty, and staff as leaders in education for the entire BGSU community on gender equity, masculinity, and violence prevention.
 Past events and programming have included hosting the Ohio Consortium for Men and Masculinities Annual Conference in Fall 2018 and training for peer education programs by undergraduate and graduate men on gender equity, healthy masculinities, and violence prevention.

 Parenting at BGSU

 The Center for Women and Gender Equity and the Non-Traditional Student services office maintain a list of programs and services for parents and families at BGSU.